the8thbit/anki/README.md

 This is the development branch of Anki.

-For stable builds, please see https://apps.ankiweb.net.
+For official Anki, please see https://apps.ankiweb.net.
+To see the difference between this fork and anki, see [difference.md](difference.md).

 For non-developers who want to try this development code, the easiest way is to use a binary package - please see